 The decision to move to NYC can be one of the best moments of your life.
-It can also be the scariest thing you’ve ever done up to this point.
+Unfortunately, it can also be the scariest thing you’ve ever done up to this point.

 New York City is an incredible place to call home.
 If you feel adventurous, want to pursue a career, or receive a world-class education, you’ll want to move here.